keras-team/keras/docs/templates/getting-started/complete_guide_to_the_keras_functional_api.md

 ## The concept of layer "node"

-Whenever you are calling a layer on some input, you are creating a new tensor (the output of the layer), and you are creating adding a "node" to the layer, linking the input tensor to the output tensor.
+Whenever you are calling a layer on some input, you are creating a new tensor (the output of the layer), and you are adding a "node" to the layer, linking the input tensor to the output tensor.
 When you are calling the same layer multiple times, that layer owns multiple nodes indexed as 0, 1, 2...

 In previous versions of Keras, you could obtain the output tensor of a layer instance via `layer.get_output()`, or its output shape via `layer.output_shape`.
 You still can (except `get_output()` has been replaced by the property `output`).
 But what if a layer is connected to multiple inputs?